Longterm Housesitting in Spain: 3 Months in Asturias

 If you want to do something like we did and spend a few months housesitting in Spain, you have plenty of options.

-That’s something we’ve learned: You never know if you never ask!
+That’s something I’ve learned: You never know if you never ask!

-By making it known what we want to do, we have been lucky enough to have incredible experiences and adventures.
+By making it known what I want to do, I have been lucky enough to have incredible experiences and adventures.
 These include finding Lina, managing a dive shop, launching my freelance writing career, housesitting in Spain, and so much more!

 Sometimes, you just need to let the world know what you want and get the ball rolling.